-demands for resources.
-If, in the judgment of the AD or office head, the scientific merit and relative importance of the proposed facility are sufficiently strong to justify advancement of the project into the Readiness Stage, the PO is authorized to proceed with organizing the development of a PDP and with updating the IMP to lay out how NSF will oversee and fund further development.
+The AD or Office Head relies on community inputs, discipline-specific studies, advisory committee recommendations and internal NSF considerations to prioritize the opportunities represented by the project relative to competing opportunities and demands for resources.
+If, in the judgment of the AD or Office Head, the scientific merit and relative importance of the proposed facility are sufficiently strong to justify advancement of the project into the Readiness Stage, the PO is authorized to proceed with organizing the development of a PDP and with updating the IMP to lay out how NSF will oversee and fund further development.

-- The PDP describes in detail the scope of work to be undertaken by the proponents to bring the project to a Preliminary Design level of maturity, a schedule for doing so, the project proponents' estimates for the required budget, and an assessment of risk. - The IMP describes plans for oversight, key decision points, and a budget plan for • supporting the activity during the Readiness Stage, in which the Preliminary Design is developed.
+- The PDP describes in detail the scope of work to be undertaken by the proponents to bring the project to a "Preliminary Design" level of maturity, a schedule for doing so, the project proponents' estimates for the required budget, and an assessment of risk. - The IMP describes plans for oversight, key decision points, and a budget plan for supporting the activity during the Readiness Stage where the Preliminary Design is developed.
 The PO also includes an analysis of development risks to the project.
 In addition to technical, environmental and programmatic risks, these include analysis of partnering opportunities, competition from other programs, and other NSF-specific issues.
-"Not-to-exceed" cost guidance for construction and anticipated operating costs are defined by NSF during ongoing development of the PDP and IMP.
+"Not-to-exceed" cost guidance for construction and anticipated operating costs are defined by NSF during ongoing development of the PDP and IMP.26

-When (1) a candidate MREFC project has undergone a successful review of the formal proposal(s), conceptual design and the PEP, (2) NSF has conducted merit review of the PDP, and (3) the IMP has been endorsed by the AD or head of the sponsoring directorate or office, the project may be considered for entry into the Preliminary Design/Readiness Stage.
+When (1) a candidate MREFC project has undergone a successful review of the formal proposal(s), conceptual design and the PEP, (2) NSF has conducted merit review of the PDP, and (3) the IMP has been endorsed by the AD or Head of the sponsoring Directorate or Office, the project may be considered for entry into the Preliminary Design/Readiness Stage.

 (3) Formal Recommendation for Support.

-The directorate or office is required to submit a memorandum to the MREFC Panel recommending the project for support, explaining how it meets the requirements for MREFC funding and how it satisfies the following criteria:
+The Directorate or Office is required to submit a memorandum to the MREFC Panel recommending the project for support, explaining how it meets the requirements for MREFC funding and how it satisfies the following criteria: